MengelCode/finalfate/readme.md

 ## Play the current version

 This game needs players !
 Please give the game a feedback via the Issues function.
-Available content : approx. 40 % out of the informally planned scope.
+Available content : approx. 60 % out of the informally planned scope.

 ### Epilepsy warning

 Some people tend to epilepsy triggered by (flashing) light effects.
-Theoretically, everyone can encounter this at the first time.
+Theoretically, everyone can encounter this the first time.
 If you are known for this type of epilepsy or notice that something is off, immediately stop to play the game.

 ## Ways to prepare the game